Kiril3l5/time-tracking-2.0/docs/workflow/firebase-deployment-workflow.md

 1. **Linting**: Checks code style and quality
 2. **Testing**: Runs all tests to verify functionality
 3. **Building**: Builds all packages to verify the build process
-4. **Preview Deployment**: Creates a PR-specific preview deployment
+4. **Preview Deployment**: Creates a PR-specific preview deployment (using the optimized build process that avoids rebuilding)

 The workflow generates a comment on the PR with links to the preview URLs.